lowRISC/opentitan/doc/security/specs/identities_and_root_keys/README.md

     <td>VersionedKey</td>
     <td>SW Register Output</td>
     <td>
-Output key derived from VersionedRootKey and KeyID.
+Output key derived from OwnerRootKey and KeyID.
 Support for sideloading may require additional support in the key manager, otherwise the software will be in charge of enforcing isolation.
     </td>